Our More Than Human Constitutions: RCS Special Double Issue Launch

 Book Launch: Challenging Exile w/ Eric Adams

 The Centre is excited to announce that we'll be hosting a launch event for Challenging Exile: Japanese Canadians and the Wartime Constitution by Professors Eric Adams (University of Alberta, Faculty of Law) and Jordan Stanger-Ross (University of Victoria, History Department).
 Join us for food, drinks, and a short talk by co-author Professor Adams, as well as comments on the book by Jessica Eisen (U of A, Law), Dominique Clement (U of A, Sociology), and Aya Fujiwara (U of A, History).
-It will take place at 5:30pm on October 21st, in the City Room (5th floor) of Peter Lougheed Hall (University of Alberta), and registration for the event will open in September.
+It will take place at 5:30pm on October 21st, in the City Room (5th floor) of Peter Lougheed Hall (University of Alberta).

 Book Abstract: